jtblin/angular-chart.js/README.md

         });
 ```

-RGBA colors may also be input by using an array in the format "rgba(r,g,b,a)".
+RGBA colors may also be input by using a string in the format "rgba(r,g,b,a)".
 They may be used alongside RGB colors and/or Hex colors.

 ## Example - RGBA Colors